-- Use of devices to record a fight(s) will result in the code of MD/OMC.
+• Use of devices to record a fight(s) will result in the code of MD/OMC.
 Refusal to give a prohibited item(s) to any school staff will result in an immediate Out of School Suspension.
 A parent/guardian conference may be required before a student may return to school.
 Each school may develop its own procedure for confiscating electronic devices.

-Senate Bill 52 students may not access social media platforms through the use of internet access provided by the school district, except when such use is solely for educational purposes as directed by their teacher. - [MV] MEDICATION VIOLATION: Students who bring their medication to school in violation of the District Medication Policy will be given one (1) day OSS and a parent(s)/guardian(s) is/are contacted.
-Repeat violations will be treated under the Drug Violation section. - INTERMEDIATE OFFENSES: Any offenses to include but not limited to racially charged slurs, comments or gesture of a sexual connotation, tampering with food/drink, tampering with school facilities causing disruption without causing damage, etc. If monetary damages occur please see Vandalism or another appropriate code. - [PR] GENERAL PROFANITY: Blatant use of profane, obscene, vulgar, intimidating or otherwise offensive language or gestures in the presence of other students or school staff.
-(Moved from level I) - [PU] PUSHING/SHOVING: Verbal confrontation or physical contact that does not involve serious injury (pushing/shoving) between two (2) or more students which is harmful and/or disruptive. - [SR] SKIPPING/UNAUTHORIZED AREA: Student not in assigned classroom or authorized area within the school, without permission.
+Senate Bill 52 students may not access social media platforms through the use of internet access provided by the school district, except when such use is solely for educational purposes as directed by their teacher.

+- [MV] MEDICATION VIOLATION: Students who bring their medication to school in violation of the District Medication Policy will be given one (1) day OSS and a parent(s)/guardian(s) is/are contacted.
+Repeat violations will be treated under the Drug Violation section. - [IM] INTERMEDIATE OFFENSES: Any offenses to include but not limited to racially charged slurs, comments or gesture of a sexual connotation, tampering with food/drink, tampering with school facilities causing disruption without causing damage, etc. If monetary damages occur please see Vandalism or another appropriate code. - [PR] GENERAL PROFANITY: Blatant use of profane, obscene, vulgar, intimidating or otherwise offensive language or gestures in the presence of other students or school staff. - [SR] SKIPPING/UNAUTHORIZED AREA: Student not in assigned classroom or authorized area within the school, without permission.
 Leaving campus without permission may receive Level III consequences.
-Senate Bill 1674 any student who willfully enters a restroom or changing facility designated for the opposite sex and refuses to depart when asked to do so may result in level III consequences.

-[TA] TAUNTING: Unwanted teasing, an isolated incident that is insulting or hurtful to others.
+Senate Bill 1674 any student who willfully enters a restroom or changing facility designated for the opposite sex and refuses to depart when asked to do so may result in level III consequences. - [TA] TAUNTING: Unwanted teasing, an isolated incident that is insulting or hurtful to others.
 Multiple incidents of this nature may be considered bullying/harassment.

-Level III consequences can be applied.

-[TBC]TOBACCO POSSESSION, SALE, USE, DISTRIBUTION: (Cigarettes or other forms of tobacco) The possession, use, distribution, or sale of tobacco or nicotine products on school grounds, at school-sponsored events, or on school transportation by any person under the age of 21.
+Level III consequences can be applied. - [TBC\]TOBACCO POSSESSION, SALE, USE, DISTRIBUTION: (Cigarettes or other forms of tobacco) The possession, use, distribution, or sale of tobacco or nicotine products on school grounds, at school-sponsored events, or on school transportation by any person under the age of 21.
 Tobacco incidents cannot be Drug-related.
-This includes products used for smoking, chewing, snuffing, or vaping, including but not limited to E-cigarettes and hookah pens.

-- 1. First Offense: One (1) ttThree (3) days ISS/OSS or any combination of both and referral to the Tobacco Abuse Program.
+This includes products used for smoking, chewing, snuffing, or vaping, including but not limited to E-cigarettes and hookah pens. - 1.
+First Offense: Three (3) days OSS and referral to the Tobacco Abuse Program.
 Failure to attend tobacco program will result in two (2) additional days OSS.
-Note: If it has been more than one school year, student may repeat tobacco class.
-For elementary school, one (1) day of OSS and referral to substance abuse staff for an individual tobacco education program. - 2.
-Second Offense: Five (5) days ISS/OSS or any combination of both and referral to second offender drug program conducted by Student Services.
-For elementary school, three (3) to five (5) days /OSS or any combination of both.
+Note: If it has been more than one school year, student may repeat tobacco class. - 2.
+Second Offense: Five (5) days OSS and referral to second offender drug program conducted by Student Services.
 A second offense will be considered a level III discipline and will have level III disciplinary action. - 3.
 Third Offense: Ten (10) days OSS and possible recommendation for alternative school placement.